hazmmmm/whats_for_dinner/README.md

 # What's for Dinner?

-What's for Dinner is an ingredients-to-recipes recommender, which works by taking a user-submitted image, classifying it, and then looking up and returning information from a recipes dataset.
+What's for Dinner is an ingredients-to-recipes recommender, that works by taking a user-submitted image, classifying it, and then looking up and returning information from a recipes dataset.

-This was created as part of the final project in a Le Wagon Data Science bootcamp, with the following contributors (listed alphabetically):
+This was created as part of the final project in Le Wagon Data Science bootcamp (batch #991), with the following contributors (listed alphabetically):

 - Clara Gholani
 - Ibrahim Hazm Bin Amran